-Since the imputation credit system-as well as the split rate system-is designed to reduce the total tax burden on distributed earnings and therefore, the cost of new issues, the effect on tax and capital cost differentials will be stronger the larger the share of capital growth financed by new equity capital.
-Thus, when n = 10% putting φ = 0.33 will eliminate roughly 1/3 of capital cost and tax differentials for "representative" shareholders in the 50% bracket.
-Assuming instead, as in Table 2B, the share of new equity financing to be 30%, setting φ = 0.33 will halve tax and capital cost differentials in the same brackets.
+Table 2B Capital cost and tax differentials between corporate and non-corporate sectors when mitigating double taxation n = 30 % putting φ =0.33 will eliminate roughly 1/3 of capital cost and tax differentials for "representative" shareholders in the 50 % bracket.
+Assuming instead, as in Table 2B, the share of new equity financing to be 30 % φ =0.33 will half tax and capital cost differentials brackets.